Krabatz/shelltools/README.md

 ## Troubleshooting

-The scripts were tested on Windows Git Bash and MacOS.
+The scripts were tested on Windows Git Bash, MacOS and Ubuntu.